williamlegotyler/BonziBuddy_RENEWED/README.md

 # Running on newer windows versions

 As of now still didn't test on modern windows versions, this is developed and tested under windows xp but i can expect what would happen when running it on modern windows: it would be pretty broken as of now.
-Because modern windows has got UAC and other stuff wich as of now does not provide a flawless experience.
+Because modern windows has got UAC and other stuff which as of now does not provide a flawless experience.
 So expect this to be able to run flawlessly on modern windows at around version 0.2.0.

 Hope you'll like this project!